 Sometimes, especially if the character is super strong, super fast or very heavy, the Soft Glass aversion will be pointed out by the glass being reinforced, or an indestructible substitute.
 This adds to the humor by having the pratfall happens to someone unexpected.

 Sometimes combined with Camera Abuse.
-Watch Out for That Tree! is a Super Trope.
-Compare Running into the Window, where the humor is from the glass not being detected, and there's usually no "getting squashed and slide" part since the impact is less speedy (although both tropes can be combined).
+Watch Out for That Tree! is a Super-Trope.
+Compare Running into the Window, where the humor is from the glass not being detected, and there's usually no "getting squashed and slide" part since the impact is less speedy (although both tropes can be combined), and Destination Defenestration, which is generally intentional on the part of another character throwing the other one, and is much more Rule of Cool as a thing, as the impacting character keeps going.
+Unless the glass resists the impact.

 Do not confuse with Bar Slide, which is about sliding a glass along a bar.